When Hospitalization For Depression Is Needed

 Not everyone with depression requires or benefits from hospitalization.
 If you’re not in crisis, you might benefit from talking to a therapist in the long term to develop a treatment plan.
 However, if you face barriers to in-person therapy, online platforms like BetterHelp may be more convenient.

 One benefit of online therapy is flexibility.
-Breaking down geographical barriers ensures that even those in remote areas or those without easy transportation can obtain mental healthcare.
+Breaking down geographical barriers ensures that even those in remote areas or those without easy transportation can obtain care.
 The inherent flexibility of online platforms means clients can tailor therapy sessions around their schedules, potentially aiding in consistent attendance.

-With some platforms offering real-time communication, the digital approach ensures consistent support for those enduring severe depression.
+With some platforms offering real-time communication, the digital approach ensures consistent support for those experiencing major depression (major depressive disorder).
 While online therapy benefits many people with depression, it does not replace hospitalization.
 However, an online therapist may be able to help you determine whether hospitalization is suitable for you.

-Research increasingly validates the efficacy of online therapy, particularly compared with traditional face-to-face sessions.
-Studies have found online cognitive-behavioral therapy (CBT) as effective as its conventional counterpart for depression.
+Research increasingly validates the efficacy of online therapy, for several mental health conditions.
+Studies have found online cognitive-behavioral therapy (CBT) to be as effective as in-person therapy for depression.

 Takeaway